-God exhorted the Israelites to “fear not” repeatedly in the Old Testament.
+The prophets exhorted the Israelites to “fear not” repeatedly in the Old Testament.
 Jesus said “do not worry about your life.”
 Yet still we worry.
 Still fear drives our decisions.
 As a result, we become frustrated and angry.
 The Bible is clear that fear and worry not only separate us from God’s grace and love but also make us miserable.
 Sadly, however, the how-to-instructions for avoiding worry provided in the Bible are not detailed enough for most of us.

 The good news is we can learn to live more fearlessly.
 We can train our minds to change the channel from worry to living in the mind of Christ.
 That’s not to say worry thoughts won’t come.
 Rather, we can develop the habits to let go before our worries multiply and grow.

-That’s where Christians Meditate St Louis is different.
-We teach and practice the practical tools needed to manage worry and fear — and we practice contemplative prayer to strengthen trust in God’s love and grace.
+That’s where Christians Meditate is different.
+We teach and practice the practical tools needed to manage worry and fear that separate us from the Spirit within us — and we practice contemplative prayer to strengthen trust in God’s love and grace.
 It’s a powerful combination!

-What We’re Hearing From Participants
+What We Hear From Participants

-Another said For part of my home practice, I decided to walk from the car to the house after work each night in silent prayer.
+Another says, For part of my home practice, I decided to walk from the car to the house after work each night in silent prayer.
 Boy was it hard the first two nights.
 My mind was everywhere but on God.
 But it got easier each day.
 After a week, I started to look forward to those 20 feet and that brief moment in solitude with God.

-Classes & Retreats For Your Congregation
+Classes & Retreats